 The LSU AgCenter provides innovative research, information, and education to improve people’s lives.
 Working in a statewide network of parish extension offices, research stations, and academic departments, the LSU AgCenter helps Louisiana citizens make the best use of natural resources, protect the environment, enhance agricultural enterprises and develop human and community resources.

 The goal of the Agronomy Program is to increase yield and profitability of Louisiana corn, cotton, grain sorghum, soybean, sugarcane, and wheat.
-Agronomic research efforts include fertility, crop row widths, planting methods, and crop growth efficiency.
-Official variety evaluations for cotton, corn, grain sorghum, soybean, and wheat are conducted to evaluate yield potential and adaptation of new varieties.
+Agronomic research efforts include soil fertility, crop row widths and growth efficiency, planting methods, plant nutrition and biostimulants, and ripening strategies.
+Official variety evaluations are conducted to evaluate yield potential and adaptation of new varieties.
 These efforts are important to assist in validating crop production techniques and to help improve upon the best management practices currently utilized by producers.

-Research is conducted to evaluate and develop effective plant disease management programs in cotton, corn, grain sorghum, small grains, and soybean.
-The goal is to develop effective strategies for our stakeholders utilizing cultural practices, genetic resistance, and fungicides.
-Some of these efforts are directed toward assessing the impact of planting date, identifying disease resistant varieties, and evaluating fungicides for disease development.
+Research is conducted to evaluate cultural practices, genetic resistance, and fungicides to develop effective plant disease management programs in cotton, corn, grain sorghum, small grains, and soybean.
 Other research is aimed toward monitoring for pathogen resistance to fungicides.
 The unbiased results from this research is used by stakeholders to optimize their production systems and maximize profits.

 Dean Lee Research Station